xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2002-10-10-a-visit-to-montmartre-in-paris.md

 ---
-layout: post    #  <---- Set our layout variable to "post"
+layout: post
 title: "A Visit to Montmartre in Paris"
 published: true
-image: postcard.gif
+image: postcard.gif   # <2>
 ---

-On our last day in Paris Pam and I decided to start our day by touring the Sacre-Coeur Cathedral.
-This is a gleaming white cathedral, which sits atop Montmartre Hill, the highest point in Paris.
-It intrigued us when we saw if from atop the Eiffel Tower, and a young lady that we visited with that night told us that it was in a very interesting part of the city.
 When we emerged from the subway and entered the street scene we understood exactly what she had meant.
 We were in a bustling, working class neighborhood filled with a myriad of people of varying nationalities.
 Obviously a melting pot neighborhood.
 We also quickly decided that it was the “outlet mall” district of Paris.
 Retail stores filled the bottom floors of all the buildings and their goods overflowed onto the sidewalks.

 The walk down the crowded sidewalk was an interesting challenge because we were competing for space with tables loaded with goods, salesmen hawking their products, shoppers picking through the selection of goods, and plenty